CD3/bash-imports/README.md

 Actually, the `import` function looks for several different files in several different locations to satisfy the request.
 First, the current directory is searched.
-If the module/package is not found, then `import` will look in the directories contained in the environment variable `SHELLPATH`, if any.
+If the module/package is not found, then `import` will look in the directories contained in the environment variable `IMPORT_MODULE_PATH`, if any.

 For each directory that is searched, the `import` function will look for a file or directory with the following names, in order: